-- b) If carrying glucagon, administer 1mg IM (0.5 mg if < 25kg). - c) If carrying IV medications, administer dextrose. - d) 1 amp D50 IV for adults - e) 1-2 mL/kg D50 for children > 2 years old - f) 2-4 mL/kg D25 for children < 2 years old
+- b) If carrying glucagon, administer 1 mg IM (0.5 mg if less than 25 kg). - c) If carrying IV medications, administer dextrose. - d) 1 amp D50 IV for adults - e) 1-2 mL/kg D50 for children greater than 2 years old - f) 2-4 mL/kg D25 for children less than 2 years old

 - 4. Transport out of the wilderness.

 - I. Traumatic Brain Injury

 - 1. Initiate general patient care as per the MIEMSS protocols.

 - 2. Any patient with a blow to the head and the following findings should prompt the WEMS provider to initiate rapid transportation to a trauma center:

 - a) GCS less than 13 or a motor score less than 6

 - b) Rapidly declining GCS

 - c) Debilitating headache

 - d) Profuse vomiting

 - e) Raccoon's eyes

 - f) Battle's signs

-- a) Seizures
+- g) Seizures

 - 3. Control the cervical spine and airway as needed.

 - 4. In a patient with a blow to the head, no loss of consciousness, but at least a brief period of confusion or loss of memory, closely observe and extricate from the wilderness environment.
 Watch for deterioration of mental status.
 The patient should be cleared by a physician prior to resuming activities at risk for head injury.